 - Ocurring in areas with slight higher population density, to make it more comfortable and safe;

-Here is a list of our bike tours for 2018 that are more oriented for families or less experienced groups:
+Here is a list of our bike tours that are more oriented for families or less experienced groups:

 An easy to moderate bike touring experience by the historical and UNESCO world sites of Évora, Monsaraz and Vila Viçosa, exploring the vineyards of one of the world's best wine countries.
 A bike tour in the sunny Alentejo plains, suited for every type of rider, where you'll explore the natural beauty of the vineyards and olive fields, admire the Alqueva lake and its Dark Sky reserve as well as trying the delicious local gastronomy.